 - We want to be slim,

 - we want to fit into a different waist size of trousers or a smaller dress,

 - we want to feel fitter when playing with the kids,

 - we want to be able to see our toes when on the scales,

 - we want to be perceived in a particular way – exercise is the means of doing it for many people.

-There are very few people that first start out on a course of exercise that actually think to themselves and tell the world around them:
+There are very few people that first start on a course of exercise that think to themselves and tell the world around them:

 DEVELOPING THE RIGHT PERSPECTIVE ON EXERCISE

 Whenever I say these kinds of things, many people look at me as if I am some sort of nutjob.
 It tends to then feed my motivation to exercise further and keep on doing it.